-We can finally wave goodbye to the quarantine now that life is slowly starting to return to normal, or some form of normality at least.
-Shops have reopened, gyms are back open in most parts of the world and for most days you wouldn’t have even guessed that we went through a global pandemic together.
+Life is slowly starting to return to normal.
+Some form of normality at least.
+Shops have reopened, gyms are back open in most parts of the world and now most days you wouldn’t have even guessed that we went through a global pandemic together.
 (Apart from people wearing masks, but I guess this will be our new normal).

 Also, how many of us found motivation within ourselves to carry on working out from home with some genius workout routines that didn’t even require any equipment either!